What is Centripetal Force

 The centripetal force can be measured by using the concept of inertia.
-Newton’s law governs the motion of all objects, and hence, Isaac Newton is considered to discover centrifugal force.
+Newton’s laws of motion describe the movement of all objects.
+Hence, Isaac Newton is considered to discover centrifugal force.
 The centripetal force can be found using Newton’s second law.
 According to this law, the force F on an object is given by the mass m times acceleration a.

 F = ma